The New Zealand Special Air Service Regiment (NZSAS) is the premier combat unit of the New Zealand Defence Force.

 The Counter Terrorism Tactical Assault Group (CTTAG)

-Find out more about Army jobs or the pathway to a career in the NZSAS.
+Find out more about Army Careers or the pathway to a Career in the NZSAS.

 Download information about the NZSAS in PDF [489 KB]